bernatferragut/FutureWeb-blog/_posts/03-12-17-FW-Creative coding and the Art of teaching.md

 ### 3 Months of Teaching Creative Coding to Kids

 The last 6 months have been what could be seen as an involution if we only scratch the surface.
-I wanted to teach how to code since the last year but the opportunity did not appear because allmy travels.
+I wanted to teach how to code since the last year but the opportunity did not appear because all my travels.
 Once I was back to Montreal finally I could start to teach coding through an amazing NGO called kidscodejeunesse.org.
 These last 3 months have been a blast from a human perspective because of the amount of things I could give and the amount of things that came in return because of the kids.
 It's been an amazing experience that I'd like to continue doing for a while, even to bring it down south to my beloved South America in the near future.

 > [KIDSCODEJEUNESSE.ORG](http://www.kidscodejeunesse.org/)